GabrielNSwortwood/GabrielNSwortwood.github.io/README.md

 ## **Why I selected it?**

-The why I selected the project is more in line with how I feel as a person, memory is a precious thing to me.
-Both reality and in my computer, I feel having working memory is needed in day to day life.
-With exploring this project I began to understand more and more what it does.
-It is a great learning tool to practice with and learn about how memory/address translation works.
-I feel a bit not creative enough with my own endeavors but this project has made me feel a bit better about exploring myself on coding.
+I selected this project because memory holds great importance to me, both in reality and in the context of computing.
+Working memory is essential in daily life, and this project provided an opportunity to explore and understand memory/address translation concepts.
+Engaging with this project has served as an excellent learning tool, allowing me to practice and gain insights into memory systems.

-I chose this artifact to better myself as a person as understanding as to how memory works and how I can apply that logic/knowledge for a later job opportunity or even something I can work on or even share with people.
-As the original code is not mine, I have just altered a large portion of it.
+Working on this project has been a rewarding experience, boosting my confidence in coding and providing valuable knowledge about memory functioning.
+I find it fulfilling to better myself as a person by comprehending how memory works and discovering ways to apply this knowledge in future job opportunities or personal projects.
+While the original code was not mine, I have significantly altered it, and this process has been a great way to enhance my coding skills and explore my interests.

+In summary, the project has not only deepened my understanding of memory-related concepts but has also encouraged me to be more creative and explorative in my coding journey.
+I see it as an opportunity to acquire valuable knowledge that I can apply both in professional endeavors and when sharing my work with others.

 All regards should be given to: "Abraham Silberschatz, Peter B. Galvin, and Greg Gagne."